The size and scope of the 21st Century School Buildings Program opens up many business and employment opportunities.

 The 21st Century School Buildings Program has partnered with Urban Alliance to provide educational, paid internships that provide operational and technical experience for high school seniors currently enrolled in City Schools CTE (Career Technology Education) programs.

 Through this partnership, CTE students receive soft skills training, internship placement with a construction firm, case management, post high school planning support and ongoing professional development training throughout the school year and summer.
 Each intern is assigned a site mentor that provides meaningful tasks and experiences.

-If you are representing a company that is interested in hosting an intern, please send an inquiry to Stephanie Amponsah at: firstname.lastname@example.org or at 410-366-5780.
+If you are a senior City Schools CTE student and are interested in hosting an intern, please send an inquiry to Nikki Brooks at: email@example.com or at (410) 366-5780.
 You may also visit www.theurbanalliance.org.